SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 Once the script is finished successfully, you should see the created private link instance in your subaccount.

+> **Note** - be aware we configured Private Link auto-approval on the Azure subscription used in this hands-on session for requests coming from this SAP BTP global account.
+In your own scenarios you might want to approve manually or use other workflows.

 ![Screenshot of SAP Cockpit instance overview with the private Link service](/exercises/exercise1/images/01_01_04.png)

 ## Exercise 1.2: Create service key for private link

 As a next step in the setup, you must create a service key for the private link service.
-Xou created the service in the Cloud Foundry environment, so you must now also create the service key using the Terraform Provider for Cloud Foundry i.e. the resource [cloudfoundry_service_key](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest/docs/resources/service_key).
+You created the service in the Cloud Foundry environment, so you must now also create the service key using the Terraform Provider for Cloud Foundry i.e. the resource [cloudfoundry_service_key](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest/docs/resources/service_key).
 Include the creation of the resource in the `main.tf` file after the creation of the service instance of the private link service:

 ```terraform
 # ------------------------------------------------------------------------------------------------------